muquit/privategpt/README.md

     # Custom system prompt.
 Please look at Custom Prompts section
     # in README.md for examples
     # added in v1.0.3
+    ##-CUSTOM_PROMPT = """
+    ##-Given the following context, answer the question using only the provided
+    ##-information.
+If the answer isn't found in the context, respond with
+    ##-'I cannot answer this based on the provided context.'
+    ##-
+    ##-Context:
+    ##-{context}
+    ##-
+    ##-Question: {question}
+    ##-
+    ##-Answer: Let me analyze the context and provide a detailed response.
+    ##-"""

     CUSTOM_PROMPT = """
+    Use the following context to answer the given question.
+Be direct and concise.

+    Rules:
+    1. Only use information from the provided context
+    2. For factual questions, provide direct answers without analysis
+    3. For complex questions, structure your response clearly
-    Given the following context, answer the question using only the provided information.
-If the answer isn't found in the context, respond with 'I cannot answer this based on the provided context.'
+    4. If the answer isn't in the context, respond with "I cannot answer this based on the provided context"
+    5. Don't include phrases like "According to the context" or "Based on the provided information"
+    6. Don't speculate or infer beyond what's directly stated

     Context:
     {context}

     Question: {question}

-    Answer: Let me analyze the context and provide a detailed response.
-    """
+    Answer:"""

     # Change if ollama is running on a different system on
     # your network or somewhere in the cloud.
 Please look